Engineering Design Reinforces Corporate Culture: Bringing Warehouse and Corporate Office Space Under One Roof

 But blending warehouse and office space was not without challenges.
 While the architectural team devised a design layout that incorporated large windows and would accommodate a 250,000-sf expansion, AHA had to design ductwork and building systems that would not obstruct any employee’s views to the outdoors.
 The 720,000-sf design incorporates airy spaces in both the warehouse and office areas, with expansive glass windows that offer every employee scenic outdoor views

 AHA meticulously designed the mechanical, electrical and plumbing systems in and around a pre-engineered 125,000-sf mezzanine structure that provides additional storage space and automated distribution in the warehouse.
-“In most industrial facilities, aesthetics aren’t of great concern,” said Mark McNaron, Partner and Managing Director of AHA’s Southeast Region.
+“In most industrial facilities, aesthetics aren’t of great concern,” said Mark McNaron, former Partner and Managing Director of AHA’s Southeast Region.
 “But the client didn’t want any exposed piping or conduit raceways.
 Our design ensures everything is concealed from view.”